PoisotLab/ms_svd_networks/reviews.md

 exercise.

 > The opening statement of final paragraph of the introduction has been
-> rephrased to highlight that we are presenting both rank and SVD
+> rephrased to highlight that we are presenting both rank and SVD entropy as a
-> entropy as a novel and intuitive measure of the complexity of
+> novel and intuitive measure of the complexity of ecological networks.
+To be
-> ecological networks.
+> fully straightforward, this paper was not motivated by a specific hypothesis,
+> but by the need to explore the suitability of a specific approach to measuring
+> network complexity.
+That being said, we have expanded the discussion to
+> highlight how these new results allow framing the question of complexity
+> within novel hypotheses, related notably to assembly and coexistence.

 The second is that the source of data comes from a single repository organized by the same author of the software they use for computation.
 We,